CatatonicAdenosine/electroncash-docs/old/faq.rst

 Electron Cash's focus is speed and low resource usage.
 Startup times are instant because it operates in conjunction with high-performance servers that handle the most complicated parts of the Bitcoin Cash system.
+Simplified Payment Verification is used to cryptographically verify that a transaction has been included in the blockchain.

 Does Electron Cash trust servers?